 - 3.6.1 A meeting or a seminar of referees will be held before the Grand Prix competitions, the individual and team World Cup competitions and World Championships.
-The Referees designated by the F.I.E. must attend these meetings. - 3.6.2 The referees designated by the organising federation must also attend this meeting. - 3.6.3 The President of the Directoire Technique or a member of it may attend. - 3.6.4 The referees' meeting or seminar will be organized by the Refereeing Commission.
-At least one member of this commission must be present at the meeting.
+The Referees and the Delegates of the Refereeing Commission, designated by the FIE, must attend these meetings. - 3.6.2 The referees designated by the organising federation must also attend this meeting. - 3.6.3 The President of the Directoire Technique or a member of it may attend. - 3.6.4 The referees' meeting or seminar will be organized by the Refereeing Commission.